leodeliyannis/fractal/README.md

 # fractal
-A fractal to be developed in C using the Allegro library.
+A fractal to be developed in C/C++ using the Allegro library.